-A. If the student is dissatisfied with the disposition by the Dean (or his or her designee), he or she may appeal to the Provost/ Vice President of Academic Affairs (215-885-2360 x1223).
-The appeal should be filed in writing with the Provost/ Vice President of Academic Affairs within ten days of the issuance of the decision by the Dean (or his or her designee); a delay in filing the appeal may be grounds for rejection of that appeal.
+A. If the student is dissatisfied with the disposition by the Dean (or their designee), they may appeal to the Provost/Vice President of Academic Affairs (215-885-2360 \times 1223).
+The appeal should be filed in writing with the Provost/ Vice President of Academic Affairs within ten days of the issuance of the decision by the Dean (or their designee); a delay in filing the appeal may be grounds for rejection of that appeal.